RicardoAFranco/nadamais/readme.md

 - **sign up** - As a user I want to sign up on the web page so that I can add favorite soaps to my list, suggest new products and review them

-- **login** - As a user I want to be able to log in on the web page so that I can get back to my account
+- **login** - As a admin I want to be able to log in on the web page so that I can get back to my account

-- **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
+- **logout** - As a admin I want to be able to log out from the web page so that I can make sure no one will access my account

-- **favorite list** - As a user I want to see the list of my favorites and edit and delete them
+- **favorite list** - As a admin I want to see the list of my favorites and edit and delete them

-- **edit user** - As a user I want to be able to edit my profile
+- **edit user** - As a admin I want to be able to edit my profile